dhmunro/dudley/README.md

 which usually would be placed at address 0 in a file.
 To do this, Dudley recognizes a second special parameter-like declaration:

-    !SIGNATURE := S1(8) @ address  #! b"\x89DUD\x0d\x0a\x1a\x0a"
+    !SIGNATURE := "\x89DUD\x0d\x0a\x1a\x0a" @ address

-Dudley parses the special comment beginning with #! as a python byte string indicating the expected signature value; the number of bytes in this expected value must match the S1 shape.
-If there is no #! comment, then the default signature is the value shown in this example, which is the signature for a native Dudley data file (see the PNG format standard for the rationale).
+The signature can be any fixed byte string; with the optional address that signature must appear at that address in the file.
+The value shown is the default signature for a native Dudley data file (see the PNG format standard for the rationale).
 Failure to match the expected signature indicates the data stream has been corrupted and throws an exception.
+The Dudley signature would normally be be at address 0, followed by a !BOM at address 8.

 A Dudley layout may be appended to the data file it describes to create a single self-describing file.
 Such a file should begin with